Don Gonyea

 Don Gonyea (/ˈɡɒnjeɪ/; born 1956) is an American journalist.
-He currently serves as the national political correspondent for National Public Radio's All Things Considered, Morning Edition, Weekend Edition, and Here and Now programs.
+He is the national political correspondent for National Public Radio's All Things Considered, Morning Edition, Weekend Edition, and Here and Now programs.

+Education and career

+Gonyea is a 1978 graduate of Michigan State University, where he worked for the public television station, WKAR-TV.

 Gonyea began working for NPR in 1986, reporting on the automobile industry and labor issues in Detroit.

 He was part of the team that in 2000 won the Peabody Award for a series called Lost & Found Sound.

-Gonyea is a 1978 graduate of Michigan State University, where he worked for the public television station, WKAR-TV.
 He was awarded the 2013 WKAR Public Media Master Award by the MSU College of Communication Arts and Sciences.